 Section 1: The South Area Advisory Council shall elect a Chairperson, Elementary Vice-Chairperson, Secondary Vice- Chairperson, Recording Secretary, and Corresponding Secretary.
 The Chairpersons shall appoint a Parliamentarian, if needed.

 Section 2: Eligibility: Officers shall be a member of the South Area Advisory Council (Article IV, Section 1).
 A minimum of three (3) officers shall be parents of South Area students.
 The Chairperson and the Vice-Chairpersons shall not be full or part-time school board employees with benefits.
+The Chair and Vice Chairs shall be a parent of a child/children in a school within the South Area.

 Section 3: Nominating Committee: The Chairperson of the South Area Advisory Council shall appoint a Nominating Committee Chairperson at the February General Membership meeting, and a sign-up sheet will be made available for prospective committee members.
 The committee shall consist of a minimum of three (3) and a maximum of seven (7) members (and always an odd number) and should be representative of schools in the area.
 All persons who sign up for the nominating Committee shall be notified of the meeting dates of the committee.
 The Nominating committee will notify all School Advisory Forum chairpersons, in writing.
 Of the positions available (elected officers and District Advisory Council representatives) and request nominations.
 Nominations shall be solicited form each school in the area before any recommendations are presented at the April General meeting by the Nominating Committee.
 The Nominating Committee shall make it recommendations at the April General meeting.
 Nominations from the floor shall be accepted at the May General meeting.